- The full Hong Kong page here, for expats, longer term visitors and tourists

 - Or Taxi it. (some people have been known to walk it, 30 mins, via the bridge)

 HINT: option #1 is best if you come from the airport or if you want to go to IVE around 7pm.
-At around 7pm there is often a HUGE queue of students catching buses from Kwai Fong.
+From around 6 to 7:30 pm there is often a HUGE queue of students catching buses from Kwai Fong MTR Station.
 In that case going from Tsing Yi MTR is probably faster.
 At around 7pm in Kwai Fong even taxis and other bus routes often have long queues long queues as well.

 To get to VTC Tower on HK island: Address: Wan Chai, 27 Wood Road, HK island.
 Google map of VTC tower ,